Forlaie/CSC301-PEKKA/deliverables/D1/planning.md

 #### Q5: Have you decided on how you will build it?
 Share what you know now or tell us the options you are considering.

 > Short (1-2 min' read max)
  * What is the technology stack?
 Specify languages, frameworks, libraries, PaaS products or tools to be used or being considered.
+Students can use any technology or platform including Twilio, Vapi, Retell etc Internally we use a very modern up to date tech stack; Nx, React, MongoDB, Mongoose, Node and some of our newer projects use Vite, Typescript, Tailwind, Etc
  * How will you deploy the application?
  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?